Law in Mountain View, California

 • Educational Attainment: Over 60% of residents hold a bachelor’s degree or higher

-• Diversity: Highly diverse, with a strong representation of Asian, Latino, and international communities
+• Diversity: Highly diverse, with strong representation of Asian, Latino, and international communities

 Conclusion